USRSE/usrse23/README.md

 ## Container-based development

 Build and run a Docker container to preview the site locally and support a local development workflow.
+If you do not already have Docker installed, please visit https://docs.docker.com/get-docker/ and follow the links to get started with Docker on your operating system.

 Build the container image: